 How to Apply

-The 2014 LLM application is currently available by writing to firstname.lastname@example.org, and will be available online in October through the Law School Admission Council (LSAC).
-Please contact email@example.com for the exact date.
+The 2015 LLM direct application will become available in August, it will also be available online through the Law School Admission Council (LSAC) on September 1, 2014.
 Early applicants are encouraged to apply directly to the Northeastern University School of Law LLM Program.

 - You can start the General LLM Program in either May or August.

-- The three LLM specializations start only in August.
+- The three LLM concentrations start only in August.

-- The 2-year LLM+MBA program starts only in May.
+- The two-year LLM+MBA program starts only in May.

-- If you start the 2-year LLM+MA+SID program at Northeastern (rather than at Brandeis), you will start in May.
+- If you start the two-year LLM+MA+SID program at Northeastern (rather than at Brandeis), you will start in May.

 Dates and Deadlines

 |LLM+MA-SID (two year dual degree - summer)||May 26||February 2|